martinthomson/balsamic/draft-thomson-balsamic.md

 Negations include "MUST NOT", "SHALL NOT", and "SHOULD NOT".
-The undefined and confusing "MAY NOT" appears in several RFCs as well, as recently as RFC 9783.
+The undefined and confusing "MAY NOT" appears in several RFCs as well, more early in the series, but also as recently as RFC 9783.

 The inclusion of negations in key words is unnecessary.
 Saying "MUST not do X" is equally comprehensible to the shoutier "MUST NOT do X".

-It is often better to phrase such statements positively, avoiding the negation entirely.
+It is often better to phrase such statements positively, avoiding the use of negation entirely.
-By specifying the expected reaction of other protocol participants to a forbidden action, which might be to generate fatal errors, the prohibition is both more effective and more fully defined.
+By specifying the expected reaction of other protocol participants to a forbidden action -- such as to mandate the generation of a fatal error -- the prohibition is both more effective and more fully defined.

 # Weaselly Language

-"SHOULD" and its synonyms and antonyms, like the phrases from RFC 6919 {{?EXTRA=RFC6919}}, is best avoided in protocol specifications.
+"SHOULD", its synonym "RECOMMENDED", and its antonym "SHOULD NOT", like the phrases from RFC 6919 {{?EXTRA=RFC6919}}, are best avoided in protocol specifications.

 The use of the term "SHOULD" is one of the most hotly debated and misused